pseeth/argbind/README.md

 ### Note!

-The catch is that the function's keyword argument MUST be typed.
+The catch is that the function's argument MUST be typed.
 This is required so that ArgBind knows how to parse it from the command line.